Julia Gillard: Birth and family background

 Gillard was born on 29 September 1961 in Barry, Vale of Glamorgan, Wales.
-She is the second of two daughters born to John Oliver Gillard (1929–2012) and the former Moira Mackenzie (born 1928); her older sister Alison was born in 1958.
+She is the second of two daughters born to John Oliver Gillard (1929–2012) and the former Moira Mackenzie (1928–2017); her older sister Alison was born in 1958.
 Gillard's father was born in Cwmgwrach, but was of predominantly English descent; he worked as a psychiatric nurse.
 Her mother was born in Barry, and is of distant Scottish and Irish descent; she worked in a Salvation Army nursing home.

 After Gillard suffered from bronchopneumonia as a child, her parents were advised it would aid her recovery if they were to live in a warmer climate.
 This led the family to migrate to Australia in 1966, settling in Adelaide, South Australia.
 The Gillard family's first month in Australia was spent in the Pennington Hostel, a now-closed migrant facility located in Pennington, South Australia.
 In 1974, eight years after they arrived, Gillard and her family became Australian citizens.
 As a result, Gillard held dual citizenship until she renounced her British citizenship prior to entering the Australian parliament in 1998.